amrobbins/Thor/README.md

      3. Python
   7. Make the defaults the recommended configurations, so that beginners can quickly succeed.
   8. Keep up to date on the latest research and bring the promising pieces into this framework.
-  9. Educate the users about the different pieces and strategies, tell them for real don't over academia it.
+  9. Educate the users about the different pieces and strategies, tell them for real don't over academize it.
 Point them to the latest trends and research.
 Have a newsletter.

-Dependencies
+This framework is for Linux, and has been tested on Ubuntu 18.04.

+Dependencies, with installation directions for Ubuntu:
-  1. cuda 11  - can install with apt-get install cuda
+  1. cuda 11  - can install with 'sudo apt-get install cuda'
-  2. cudnn 8.02 - uses /usr/include/cudnn.h
+  2. cudnn 8.03 - uses /usr/include/cudnn.h, get it here: https://developer.nvidia.com/cudnn
-  3. clang-format  - can install with apt-get install clang-format
+  3. clang-format  - can install with 'sudo apt-get install clang-format'
-  4. boost 1.72
+  4. boost 1.72 (later is probably fine.) get it here: https://www.boost.org/users/download/#live

 Install: